Skip to Content

 Langos at a market stall

 When you’ve had your fill of shopping and entertainment, check out some of the specialty fish and shellfish dishes.
 The salmon grilled on an open fire is particularly popular.
-If you’re not craving seafood, there are plenty of other choices, including the incredible langos (fried Hungarian flatbread) we opted for.
+If you’re not craving seafood, there are plenty of other choices, including the incredible langos (fried Hungarian flatbread that’s a staple in Budapest markets) we opted for.

 The Harbor Christmas market also has lots of drink options.
-Check out the lighthouse harbor bar for Feuerzangenbowle, mulled beer, hot gin cider, and lots of non-alcoholic options.
+Check out the lighthouse harbor bar for feuerzangenbowle (mulled wine with a flambeed rum-soaked sugar cube), mulled beer, hot gin cider, and lots of non-alcoholic options.

 Stadtgarten Market (Weihnachtsmarkt im Stadtgarten)